cyanophycean314-zz/chaotic-laser-simulation/README.md

-Exp_sim_old is some old version of the program hardvariancefinder is an old version of Exp_sim that tries to find the variance with the complicated theoretical formula Kullbackleibler is for finding Kullback-leibler divergences
+Exp_sim_old is some old version of the program hardvariancefinder is an old version of Exp_sim that tries to find the variance with the complicated theoretical formula Kullbackleibler is for finding Kullback-leibler divergences oldgraphy is an old graph program (functionalized ewww)

 Data Batches
 0 - First run.